azerion/bluestack-sdk-ios/upgrading.md

 See [Wiki], [Design Guidelines and Best practices] and [Help Center]  for more detailed informations. you must check [Change Log] .

+## Version 2.13
+#### Release date: February 22th, 2019

+- **Features**

+     - emphasize on executing init everytime the app runs.
+     - support smart v7.
+     - better support vast.
+     - add OMSDK to debug gyro.
+     - support arm64e (new iphones).
+     - Remove B4S.

+- **Ad Network Mediation Updates**

+    - Use new [MngAdsSDK] + *Adapter.a
+    - Use new smart v7.
+    - Use new [MAdvertiseLocation-v1.1].
+    - Remove support for Beacon4Store B4S.

 ## Upgrading to 2.12.3

 - use new [MngAdsSDK]